 - Theological Foundations for the Practice of Ministry (6 hours)

 - Project/Thesis Seminar I (1 hour)

 - D.Min.
 Project/Thesis (6 hours; includes an oral exam)

 Ministry Courses (18 hours)

 - For a generalist degree: any 6 electives (18 hours) from the D.Min. curriculum

-- For a specialized track: 4 classes (12 hours) from the same track plus any 2 additional electives (6 hours) from the D.Min. curriculum
+- For the Christian Spiritual Formation, Leadership for Missional Renewal, or Preaching for Community Transformation tracks: 4 classes (12 hours) from the same track plus any 2 additional electives (6 hours) from the D.Min. curriculum

-- For Australian students pursuing the G.D.Div. concurrently: the 6 classes (18 hours) detailed here
+- For the Dual Enrollment track: the 6 classes (18 hours) detailed here

 Our world-class faculty are active in scholarship as well as ministry.
-Drawing faculty from ACU, Stirling, and beyond, students in our program will have the chance to study with professors from both sides of the Pacific!
+Drawing faculty from ACU, Stirling, and beyond, students in our program study with professors from both sides of the Pacific!
 Our program also leverages the power of peer-learning in a cross-cultural community of learners and disciples around the world.

 Our D.Min. program is exceptionally affordable, with a cost of only $4,000 per year for three years ($12,000 for the entire program), which equates to only $364 per credit hour!
 Additionally, we offer need-based and merit-based scholarships; monthly payment plans are available for the balance.
 You can request a D.Min. scholarship application from the D.Min. office or GST recruiter.
 See also our information about Graduate School of Theology affordability and scholarships.